-Policy Statement: Any individual or committee of the School of Nursing and Health Sciences suggested policy or revision, it will be returned to the submitting individual or committee for any necessary changes.
-The suggested policy or revision will then be circulated to all members of the SNHS Nursing Program ten working days prior to the monthly business meeting in the following format:
+Policy Statement: Any individual or committee of the School of Health (SOH) Nursing

+Program including faculty members, Dean, administrative staff or students, may propose a new policy or a revision to an existing policy.
+The suggested policy or revision will be submitted to the Policy and Bylaws Committee for review.
+Following review of the suggested policy or revision, it will be returned to the submitting individual or committee for any necessary changes.
+The suggested policy or revision will then be circulated to all members of the SOH Nursing Program ten working days prior to the monthly business meeting in the following format: